John Willis Menard: Life and career

 Menard moved to Jacksonville, Florida, where he was appointed to the Florida House of Representatives in 1874.
 He lost the next election, at a time when there was widespread intimidation of voters at elections and white Democratic efforts to suppress black voting.
 That same year and again in 1877, Menard was elected as a Duval County justice of the peace.

 Menard was a poet, the author of Lays in Summer Lands (1879).
 Menard was also the editor of the Florida News and the Southern Leader from 1882 to 1888.

-Menard died in the District of Columbia and was buried at Graceland Cemetery in Washington, D.C.
+Menard died in the District of Columbia and is buried at Graceland Cemetery in Washington, D.C.
 When Graceland closed in 1894, his remains were moved to nearby Woodlawn Cemetery.
 His daughter, Alice Menard, married Thomas Van Renssalaer Gibbs, the son of Jonathan Clarkson Gibbs.